 MAKESHOP® is a space for children and families to make, play and design using “real stuff”— the same materials, tools, and processes used by professional artists, builders, programmers and creators of all kinds.
 It is also a place where physical materials and digital media resources intersect; where visitors are encouraged to be curious, creative, experimental and innovative.
 A team of skilled makers and educators is always on hand to help visitors translate their visions into tangible objects.
 Visiting indie crafters, hackers and inventors also stop by too.

 - Take Apart with recycled toys, electrical systems and small appliances

 We also offer activities suitable to the skills of our younger visitors every day, such as:

 - Build-It: a custom-made building system that lets children create large-scale structures using nuts, bolts, hinges, brackets and panels made of various materials.

-MAKESHOP® is a partnership among Children’s Museum of Pittsburgh, Carnegie Mellon’s Entertainment Technology Center (ETC) and the University of Pittsburgh Center for Learning in Out-of-School Environments (UPCLOSE).
+MAKESHOP® is a partnership of Children’s Museum of Pittsburgh, Carnegie Mellon’s Entertainment Technology Center (ETC) and the University of Pittsburgh Center for Learning in Out-of-School Environments (UPCLOSE).

 The Art Here